jamesnolanverran/dmap/readme.md

 ---

 ## Performance
 - The library is designed for **ease of use** while maintaining strong performance.
-However, it prioritizes flexibility over raw speed.
 - Benchmarks against uthash show that **dmap** performs faster and uses less memory in typical use cases.

-## Design Considerations

-### Hash Collisions
+## Hash Collisions
-- The library stores **raw key bytes** for keys of size **1, 2, 4, and 8 bytes**.
+- The library stores **raw key bytes** for keys of primitive types.
 If an index collision occurs, keys are compared directly.
 - For string and custom struct keys, **two 64-bit hashes** are stored instead of the full key.
 NOTE: While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
-Still looking at other options.
+Future versions will make improvements here.

 ## Memory Management
 The dmap and darr libs support two memory management models:

 1. **Malloc/Realloc Model**: